 - fish oil (4,000 mg) greatly reduces inflammation

-- a Vitamin B complex supplement is easier than taking separate B2, B3, B6, B12, and folate, all of which reduce inflammation
+- a Vitamin B complex supplement is easier than taking separate B2, B3, B6, B12 (methylcobalimin), and folate (not folic acid), all of which reduce inflammation

 - Vitamin C (1,000 mg) helps your body produce glutathione

 - Vitamin D3 (5,000 IUs) improves cognitive function, helps with neurotransmitter production, and reduces inflammation